vaab/tryton-documentation/developer_guide/getting_started.rst

 Whenever we are building a module in Tryton, we deal with a high-level, object-oriented representation of our entities.
-Generally, we are free from writing explicit SQL or python-sql instructions, but in order for this *magic* to happen, Tryton's *Pool* must be "aware" of the existence of your entity classes.
+Generally, we are free from writing explicit SQL or python-sql instructions, but in order for this *magic* to happen, Tryton's :py:class:`~trytond.pool.Pool` must be "aware" of the existence of your entity classes.

 ::